113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Listing users who are invited from {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #admin_dedicated_list}

-If you've invited Dedicated environment users to your {{site.data.keyword.Bluemix_notm}} account with the [**`invite-users-to-public`** command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
+If you've invited Dedicated environment users to your {{site.data.keyword.cloud_notm}} account with the [**`invite-users-to-public`** command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
 Invited users that have an existing IBMid has a status of ACTIVE.
 Invited users that didn't have an existing IBMid has a status of either PENDING or ACTIVE depending on whether they've accepted the invitation to the account yet.
-To list the users in your {{site.data.keyword.Bluemix_notm}} account:
+To list the users in your {{site.data.keyword.cloud_notm}} account:

 ```
 cf ba invite-users-status -apikey=public_api_key
 ```
 {: pre}

-To add Dedicated environment users to your {{site.data.keyword.Bluemix_notm}} public account, you must be an admin of the Dedicated account.
+To add Dedicated environment users to your {{site.data.keyword.cloud_notm}} public account, you must be an admin of the Dedicated account.

 <dl>
 <dt>public_api_key</dt>